tirtadji-com/rpi_debian_ha_supervised/README.md

 step 6: Now SSH to your RPI by using `ssh root@local-ip` and enter your SSH password

 # Run this first and reboot your system
-`sudo apt-get update && sudo apt-get dist-upgrade -y && sudo apt autoremove -y && apt install wget -y`
+`apt-get update && apt-get dist-upgrade -y && apt autoremove -y && apt install wget -y`

 **step 6**: Then execute this from your terminal